Best Black Friday RTX 30 gaming laptop deals — top sales right now

 Black Friday deals are here, giving you the opportunity to save big on hot ticket items.
 Those in the market for a beefy gaming laptop should be especially vigilant as RTX 30 laptop deals are springing up at various retailers.
-These graphics cards haven’t been easy to find, due to the ongoing global chip shortage.
-As such, these RTX 30 laptop deals are a great way to get a rig with these highly sought-after processors.
+These graphics cards have been impossible to find, due to the ongoing global chip shortage.
+As such, these RTX 30 laptop deals are a great way to get a rig with these highly sought-after GPUs.

 Right now, you'll find steep discounts on RTX 30-powered laptops, such as the Dell G15, MSI Sword, Lenovo Legion 5 and Alienware m15 R4.
 All of these, and the others listed below, will provide you with exceptional gaming experiences.
 Since these are laptops, you're also free to take your gaming on the road.
 You can't go wrong with any of these selections.
 If you're interested in more options, head over to our Black Friday gaming laptop deals page.